cavoirom/nxv/modules/web/src/content/blog/2020/openbsd/index.md

 **Step 3 ·** Take note at some configuration.

 * Keyboard layout: default
+* File system layout:
+  - `/` will have 15Gi.
+  - `swap`: 2Gi.
+  - `/home`: the rest.
+  - Adjust those information according to your droplet size.
 * Hostname: <hostname>
 * Network configuration:
   - Interface: `vio0`